siberianfox/g2wiki/Text-Mode.md

 	offsets | o | All offset settings including g92's
 	all | $ | All settings.
 Invoked as $$

-For example type $q to list all axis groups.
+For example type `$q` to list all axis groups.
-The list of uber-groups can be seen by asking for the system help screen using $h.
+The list of uber-groups can be seen by asking for the system help screen using `$h`.

-In JSON mode these groups will return 1 or more {r:} responses with one group in each response.
+In JSON mode these groups will return 1 or more `{r:}` responses with one group in each response.
 This is not the correct way for G2 to handle this command.
-For example, {q:n} should return a response with a parent q like so: {r{q:...}} with the groups as children.
+For example, `{q:n}` should return a response with a parent q like so: `{r{q:{1:{...}}}}` with the groups as children.
 We plan to correct this in a future release.

 ## Displaying Settings and Groups
-When displaying or setting configs a '$' must be the first character of the line.
+When displaying or setting configs a `$` must be the first character of the line.
 Input is case insensitive.

 _**A note about units**_
 _Settings can be displayed and entered in either inches or millimeters.
-All values entered and responses provided will be in the current Gcode UNITS setting: G20 for inches or G21 for mm.
+All values entered and responses provided will be in the current Gcode UNITS setting: `G20` for inches or `G21` for mm.
 Most of the examples below are in mm, but could just as easily be input in inches._

 To display a setting type $<the-mnemonic-for-the=setting-you-want-to-display>.
 It will respond with the value taken.
 For example: